-There are a variety of techniques to reduce overfitting, including data augmentation and regularization techniques [83,84].
-Another way to reduce overfitting, as described by Chuang and Keiser, is to identify the baseline level of memorization that is occurring by training on data that has its labels randomly shuffled [85].
-By comparing the model performance with the shuffled data to that achieved with the actual data [85], a practitioner can identify overfitting as a model that performs no better on real data.
+There are a variety of techniques to reduce overfitting, including data augmentation and regularization techniques [93,94].
+Another way to reduce overfitting, as described by Chuang and Keiser, is to identify the baseline level of memorization that is occurring by training on data that has its labels randomly shuffled [95].
+By comparing the model performance with the shuffled data to that achieved with the actual data [95], a practitioner can identify overfitting as a model that performs no better on real data.
 This suggests that any predictive capacity is not due to data-driven signal.
 One important caveat when working with partitioned data is the need to apply transformation and normalization procedures equally to all datasets.
 The parameters required for such procedures (for example, quantile normalization, a common standardization method when analyzing gene-expression data) should only be derived from the training data, and not from the tuning or test data.

-Additionally, many conventional metrics for classification (e.g. area under the receiver operating characteristic curve or AUROC) have limited utility in cases of extreme class imbalance [86].
-Therefore, model performance should be evaluated with a carefully picked panel of relevant metrics that make minimal assumptions about the composition of the testing data [87].
+Additionally, many conventional metrics for classification (for example, area under the receiver operating characteristic curve) have limited utility in cases of extreme class imbalance [96].
+Consider an example of a dataset of mammograms in which 99% of the samples do not have breast cancer.
+A model could achieve 99% accuracy by classifying every sample as negative.
+Therefore, model performance should be evaluated with a carefully picked panel of relevant metrics that make minimal assumptions about the composition of the testing data [97].
+One alternative approach is to use the precision-recall curve rather than the receiver operating characteristic since the former is more robust to class imbalance [98].

 When working with biological and medical data, one must also carefully consider potential sources of bias and/or non-independence when defining training and test sets.
-For example, a deep learning model for pneumonia detection in chest X-rays appeared to performed well within the hospitals providing the training data, but then failed to generalize to other hospitals [88].
-This resulted from the deep learning model picking up on signal related to which hospital the images were from and represents a type of artifact or “batch effect” that practitioners must be vigilant towards.
-When dealing with sequence data, holding out test data that are evolutionarily related or that share structural homology to the training data can result in overfitting that is hard to detect due to the inherent relatedness of the partitioned data [89].
+For example, a deep learning model for pneumonia detection in chest X-rays appeared to perform well within the hospitals providing the training data, but then failed to generalize to other hospitals [99].
+This resulted from the deep learning model picking up on signals related to which hospital the images were from and represents a type of artifact or batch effect that practitioners must be vigilant towards.
+When dealing with sequence data, holding out test data that are evolutionarily related or that share structural homology to the training data can result in overfitting that is hard to detect due to the inherent relatedness of the partitioned data [100].
 In such situations, simply holding out test data selected from a random partition of the training data can be insufficient.
 The best remedy for identifying confounding variables is to know your data and to test models on truly independent data.

 In essence, practitioners should split data into training, tuning, and single-use testing sets to assess the performance of the model on data that can provide a reliable estimate of its generalization performance.
 Furthermore, practitioners should be cognizant of the danger of skewed or biased data artificially inflating performance.